Three teens in critical condition after shooting outside Iowa high school

 Police were called around 3pm after reports of a shooting on the grounds of East High School in Des Moines, Iowa.

+“The kids in that school are our community’s most precious cargo,” Des Moines police sergeant Paul Parizek told KCCI.
+“The medics and the firefighters did an outstanding job getting up here.
+It’s sad, but we do train for this, we have to be prepared for it.
+This is why.”

-Three teenagers are in critical condition at a local hospital.
+The three teenagers are in critical condition at a local hospital.
 Among the injured are two boys and one girl.

-Police say there is no threat to the public, and a suspect is in custody.
+Police say there is no threat to the public, and multiple suspects are in custody.

+“That’ll be a piece that moves through the night that we’ll keep working on,” Sergeant Parizek added in regards to getting more information about the suspect.

+Police were flooded with calls about the shooting, which took place outside of the school building itself.

-Students were released from school on time after getting an “all clear” from authorities, according to Des Moines Public Schools.
+After a temporary lockdown, students were released from school on time after getting an “all clear” from authorities, according to Des Moines Public Schools.

+“Des Moines Police and DMPS public safety have given East High School the all clear,” the district wrote on Twitter on Monday.
+“Students are dismissing on time.”

+Multiple streets surrounding East High were temporarily locked down as officers began to examine the crime scene.

 This is a breaking news story and will be updated with new information.